configCastle/hatoo/README.md

 To set up locally you need [node.js](https://nodejs.org/) to be installed on your PC.
 After install do next:

-1. Clone the repository from https://github.com/configCastle/hatoo.git
+1. Clone the repository by running `git clone https://github.com/configCastle/hatoo.git`
 2. Run `cd hatoo`
 3. Run `npm install` to install all the dependencies